kboedges/bookshelf/README.md

 # Bookshelf Project

-Bookshelf is a simple app that allows the user to track books in three categories: _currently reading_, _read_, and _want to read_.
+Bookshelf is a simple app that allows the user to track books in three categories ('shelves'): _currently reading_, _read_, and _want to read_.
 Books that aren't being tracked are classified into _none_.
-Books can be added to these categories from the Search page and removed from the categories by changing to _none_.
+Books can be added to these shelves from the Search page and removed from all of the shelves by changing the shelf to _none_.
 The search results are limited based on the provided search terms [see Important below].

 ## Quickstart